Search

 How Does the Model Learn?

 SAM learns through a combination of supervised and few-shot learning approaches.
 It trains on a dataset curated from various sources, including common objects in context (COCO) and Visual Genome.
-These datasets contain pre-segmented images accompanied by rich annotations.
+These datasets contain pre-segmented images with rich annotations.
 A meta-learning framework helps SAM segment new objects with only a handful of annotated examples through pattern recognition.

 By integrating the two, Grounding DINO enhances the detection capabilities of SAM.
 This is especially effective when segmentation models struggle due to the lack of labeled data for certain objects.
 Grounded-SAM can achieve this by: